-Position: CNA Instructor, Health Occupation Teacher
+CNA Instructor, Health Occupation Teacher

 My mom was an ER nurse when I was young, so I grew up being familiar with that atmosphere.
-Some of my earliest memories are my brothers and I visiting our mom at work.
-Another influence was when I gave birth to our first son.
+Some of my earliest memories are joining my brothers and visiting mom at work.
+Another influence was when I had given birth to our first son.
 The OB (Obstetrics) nurses who assisted me at that time were so helpful and kind and really made an impression on me.
 They were also very informative and gave me all kinds of great advice as I entered that brand new stage of my life.
 When I started my nursing education, my original interest had been OB-centered.

 By the time I considered becoming a nurse, I already had a family of my own.
 My first priority was still my husband and our son, so I needed a program that would be flexible and could accommodate my schedule.
 We had a few family friends who were familiar with St. Elizabeth’s nursing program and they were the ones who initially recommended it to me.
 Honestly though, one of the major reasons I ended up choosing St. Elizabeth was thanks to Anita Reed.
 When I first arrived and expressed an interest in attending, Anita helped me see how my schedule could fit alongside the school’s program and all the resources that would be available to me.
 She gave me the confidence to pursue my goals.

 WHAT IS YOUR BEST MEMORY FROM NURSING SCHOOL?

 I used to commute to campus every day with a group of friends who were also in the same program.
 Most of us were in similar situations with families of our own.
 In addition to commuting together, we also formed a study group and became pretty close.
 One day, there was an intense thunderstorm and we ended up spending the night on campus and studying together for an upcoming exam.
 I still keep in touch with a few of my friends from that group and we’ll reminisce over that night.